anandkhatri116/Foodies-Corner/README.md

 <h1>Foodies-Favorite</h1>
 <h1>Online-Food-Ordering-Web-App
 </h1>
 <p>Online Food Ordering System Website using basic PHP, SQL, HTML & CSS.
-You can use any one of XAMPP, WAMP or LAMP server to run the Web App on your local machine.
+You can use any one of XAMPp server to run the Web App on your local machine.
 It has a food ordering module for a customer.
 It also provides menu, orders and user management
     module for admin.</p>